-Pam Tanowitz Dance, Beth Gill & Eiko Otake
+Featuring Pam Tanowitz Dance (pictured), Beth Gill and Eiko Otake

 This second performance of the Dance Off The Grid series was curated in partnership with Dance/NYC, responsible for the NY Dance and Performance Awards (“Bessies”).
 “The Bessies” recognize outstanding and groundbreaking creative work by independent dance artists in NYC, and are awarded in the categories of choreography, performance, music composition and visual design.
 Three past Bessie recipients will perform in this special Dance Off The Grid event.